l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 Thank you for reading!

+Ensure Execution Policy is allowed on your device:<br />
+**Set-ExecutionPolicy Unrestricted**<br />
+NOTE: After executing, it is good practice to set back to restrcited

 # Scheduled-Task-Check
 **Description:** A Simple Powershell script that exports Scheduled Tasks to the Temp Directory.
 Can help in locating tasks scheduled by attackers for persistence on system.

 **Usage:** <br />
-1) Ensure Execution Policy is allowed on your device:<br />
-**Set-ExecutionPolicy Unrestricted**<br />
-NOTE: After executing, it is good practice to set back to restrcited

-2) To generate the log and export to CSV in the C:\Temp\ directory, type:<br />
 **.\ScheduledTaskChecker.ps1**

+Results will be found at C:\temp\[DATE]ScheduledTasks.csv

 # PCAL Audit (Password Change at Logon Audit)
 **Description:** A simple script you can run to verify what users are set to change their password at next logon.